apache/cordova-app-harness/README.md

 ##Setting up environment

-*   Clone the the cordova-app-harness, cordova-android, cordova-ios, cordova-js, plugman, cordova-cli, zip(https://github.com/MobileChromeApps/zip) and chrome-cordova repos into folders of the same name in a common directory - eg 'Repo'.
-(Note the chrome-cordova repo is required only if you intend to run chrome apps in the harness as well)
+*   Clone the the cordova-app-harness, cordova-android, cordova-ios, cordova-js, plugman, cordova-cli, zip(https://github.com/MobileChromeApps/zip) and AppBundle(https://github.com/MobileChromeApps/AppBundle) repos into folders of the same name in a common directory - eg 'Repo'.
 *   Use the future branch of plugman and cordova-cli
 *   Link these plugman and cordova-cli of this branch as the globally symlinked plugman and cordova-cli commands.
 (You may want to see 'npm link')
 *   Build the cordova-js repo and grab the cordova.android.js and cordova.ios.js